akioleo/Marketplace_Laravel/README.md

 ## Contributing

-Mention what you expect from the people who want to contribute

-We'd love to have your helping hand on `Project Title`!
-See [CONTRIBUTING.md] for more information on what we're looking for and how to get started.
+We'd love to have your helping hand on `Marketplace`.
+If you have any contribuition, we can rate some pull requests.

-## Versioning

-If your project has multiple versions, include information about it here.

-For the available versions, see the [tags on this repository][tags]

 ## License